akinsteph/acf-block-theme-template/README.md

 ### Register a New Block

-1. Create a new PHP file for your block in the `src/Blocks` directory.
+1. Create a new directory for your block in the `src/Blocks` folder.
+2. Add a PHP file for your block (e.g., `src/Blocks/your-block/your-block.php`).
+3. Add an SCSS file for your block styles (e.g., `src/Blocks/your-block/your-block.scss`).
-2. Register your block using `acf_register_block_type()` in your block's PHP file.
+4. Register your block using `acf_register_block_type()` in your `src/Blocks/Init.php` PHP file.

-3. Create a corresponding template file in the `templates` directory for your block.
+### Example: Breadcrumb Block

+The Breadcrumb Block is organized in `src/Blocks/abtt-breadcrumb` and includes:

+- `abtt-breadcrumb.php`: The PHP file for rendering the block.
+- `abtt-breadcrumb.scss`: The SCSS file for styling the block.

 ### Compile Styles